Welcome to the Polyamory Information Page!

 Online sites -

-This is the only dating site that I know of that is dedicated to polyamorous people.
+This is the oldest dating site that is dedicated to polyamorous people, with 58,000 members.
 There have been some controversies over the years about how it is managed, but overall is a worthwhile resource.
 There is a "matching" service at PolyMatchMaker; however, many people find the discussion forums to be the most valuable part of the site.

 OKCupid is a general-purpose dating site, but its matching algorithms are so good that if you are poly, you will mostly get matched with other people who are poly or at least open to it.
 And it is completely free for most users.